Cyphrme/Coze/README.md

 value, and error if values do not match.
 Alternatively, systems can verify a signed message with the key.

-For messages, `cad` or cryptographic verification may serve the function of checksums.
+For messages, `cad`, `czd`, or cryptographic verification may serve the function of checksums.

 ## Why is Coze's scope so limited?